Interactions-Nexus/Nexus-Wiki/interactions/int-hiring.md

 ## Contractors:

 A contract worker, also known as an independent contractor is an individual who enters into a contractual agreement with Interactions to provide a service in exchange for a fee.
 A contractor can be hired on a long-term or temporary basis.
 Anonymous people who want to work for a branch will also be treated as a contractor.
-A contractor is not part of the branch and has not voting rights.
+A contractor is not part of the branch and has no voting rights.

 #### How to manage contractors: